BSVArchie/Babbage-Browser/Systematic_Migration_Plan.md

 - **Microservices**: Yes, this is a valid microservices architecture with clear separation of concerns
 - **Rollback**: Easy to rollback at any phase due to commented code preservation
 - **Testing**: Each phase includes comprehensive testing to ensure no functionality loss
+- **Wrapper Verified**: New CEF wrapper works correctly with old code - no compatibility issues
+- **Architecture Key**: CefBrowserView must be embedded in header_hwnd, not separate window
+- **Space Management**: Panels and webview share same space with proper z-order layering